tyvancheng/MethodTracker/README.md

 2. Make sure the files you want to parse through are eligible by ending it in '.rb'
 3. cd into the folder and enter ruby ruby_tracker.rb

-Currently unable to parse through nested folders
+Currently unable to parse through nested folders.
+Might not print error-causing code appropriately.

 Happy Coding